The platform wars have begun . . . again. Hold on to your wallets.

 Sony's much-anticipated PlayStation won't become available in America until Sept.
 9, but retailers here applauded the announcement that it would undercut Saturn by at least $100.
 It will launch with Ridge Racer, Mortal Kombat III and Tekken.
 It is Sony's first foray into the lucrative, if sluggish, video-game market.
 The company promises a $40 million marketing campaign, with cross-promotions in Sony theaters and Blockbuster stores.

-Nintendo is betting that the 17 million people who already own Super NES will be willing to wait a few months for the $250 Ultra system, while enjoying the enhanced technology in its new titles.
+Nintendo is betting that the 17 million people who already own Super NES will be willing to wait a few months for the $250 Ultra system while enjoying the enhanced technology in its new titles.
 As an arcade favorite, Killer Instinct has recorded about 500 million plays since its introduction; Donkey Kong Country, which premiered last year, helped lift the 16-bit market from its doldrums, selling 7.5 million units.

 Even though their 32-bit games target adolescent boys, with such staple themes as martial arts, auto racing, target-shooting and sports, Sony and Sega appear to be counting on a maturing of the market for future success.
-It isn't likely that many pre-teens can afford $300 to $400 for a new system.
+It isn't likely that many pre-teens can afford the $300 to $400 outlay for a new system.